fengbintu/fengbintu.github.io/_pages/advice.md

 * Deep Work: Rules for Focused Success in a Distracted World

 ## Others
-Refer to Prof. Xie's [Advice Collection](https://seal.ece.ucsb.edu/advice-collection) for more tips.
+Refer to Prof. Xie's [Advice Collection](https://seal.ece.ucsb.edu/advice-collection) for more tips (Not available any more, unfortunately).